pikdonker/frosthaven-rule-book/new-to-frosthaven.md

 If the scenario was lost, the party chooses between the following options:

-- (A) **Return to Frosthaven:** Characters gain the resources from their loot cards, and all experience, gold, and treasure gained during the scenario is kept.
-The Outpost Phase occurs (see [p.59](./readme.md#page_59)).
+1. **Return to Frosthaven:** Characters gain the resources from their loot cards, and all experience, gold, and treasure gained during the scenario is kept.
+The Outpost Phase occurs (see [p.59](#page_59)).

     The party can then attempt any available scenario, including the scenario they just lost, and they resolve a road event if necessary.

-- (B) **Replay the Scenario:** Characters do not gain the resources from their loot cards, but all experience, gold, and treasure gained during the scenario is kept.
+1. **Replay the Scenario:** Characters do not gain the resources from their loot cards, but all experience, gold, and treasure gained during the scenario is kept.
 The Outpost Phase does not occur.

+    The party must then attempt the scenario again, but they do not resolve a road event.
+{: type="A"}

 ## Completed Scenario [p.48](./readme.md#page_48)